saltastroops/PyAstroSALT/docs/quickstart.md

 ### Downloading a proposal

-Every SALT proposal is uniquely identified by its proposal code, which is an identifier consistin g of a year, semester, proposal type and running number.
+Every SALT proposal is uniquely identified by its proposal code, which is an identifier consisting of a year, semester, proposal type and running number.
 The example we use in the example code is `2022-1-DDT-002`.

 The whole proposal content can be downloaded as a zip file using the `download_zip` function.